Rafael3226/adere-challenge/README.md

 You'll be presented with two options:
 1. Test with a practice problem - to verify your solution works
-2. Run the actual challenge - to solve as many problems as possible in 3 minutes
+2. Run the actual challenge - to solve as many problems as possible

-Before executing either option, the script will:
+Before executing any option, the script will:
 1. Initialize or connect to the SQLite database (`api_cache.db`)
 2. Load any previously cached data into memory
 3. If a sufficiently populated database exists, skip prefetching to save time